ckeditor/ckeditor4-docs/docs/guide/dev/configuration/acf/README.md

     // In case of disallowing width and height styles, CKEditor will use attributes instead. config.disallowedContent = 'img{width,height}';

-**Hint:** In automatic mode CKEDITOR.config.disallowedContent and CKEDITOR.config.extraAllowedContent can be provided together.
+**Hint:** In automatic mode {@linkapi CKEDITOR.config.disallowedContent CKEDITOR.config.disallowedContent} and {@linkapi CKEDITOR.config.extraAllowedContent CKEDITOR.config.extraAllowedContent} can be provided together.

 ### Specify all allowed tags manually

-It is possible to manually specify allowed tags or properties through CKEDITOR.config.allowedContent.
-To do this right, it is recommended you get familiar with the section about ACF in the {@link guide/dev/deep_dive/advanced_content_filter/README CKEditor Deep Dive} section.
+It is possible to manually specify allowed tags or properties through {@linkapi CKEDITOR.config.allowedContent CKEDITOR.config.allowedContent} To do this right, it is recommended you get familiar with the section about ACF in the {@link guide/dev/deep_dive/advanced_content_filter/README CKEditor Deep Dive} section.

 If allowed content is specified manually, CKEditor will hide features that require elements which are not allowed.
 For example, if the `<table>` tag is not included in the manual ACF configuration, the **Table** button will not be available in the toolbar, even if the Table plugin is enabled.